Welcome 2020 Cowgirls!

 If you have not yet received the Duke Wellness Assessment Tool, please contact Janet.

 Please watch the video first, then fill out the Wellness Assessment Tool.
-Fill it out and bring it with you.
+Fill it out and mail back in the self-addressed envelope.

 High Altitude Recommendations